-The ancient Mayan city of XCambó is the most remarkable of the Mayan vestiges of the northern coast of Yucatan.
-Since ancient times this saline area has been an important commercial port.
+The ancient Mayan city of XCambó is the most remarkable of the Mayan remains on the northern coast of Yucatan.
+Since ancient times this area of salt flats has been an important commercial port.

-X'cambó It is the most remarkable city of the northern coast of Yucatan, the largest vestige that we find in this area of salt flats.
-Since ancient times it is known that it was one of the doors of the salt trade.
+X'cambó It is the most remarkable city on the northern coast of Yucatan, the largest vestige that we find in this area of salinas.
+Since ancient times it has been known that it was one of the gates of the salt trade.

 The commercial networks in ancient Mayan time They were very elaborate, uniting cities and cultures as far away as the cosmopolitan city of Teotihuacan, very close to what is now Mexico City, with Copán, in southern Honduras.

 Discover the best 5 archaeological sites of Yucatán

 El Mayan name of XCambó (Xcambó) means according to official sources celestial crocodile (one of the emblematic symbols of the Mayan world) or place where exchanges are made.

 It is known that salt was an important product of trade in X-Cambó from the late pre-classic period (100 BC - 250 AD), and reached its peak in the early classic (250-600 AD) reaching its splendor around 900 AD At this time X'cambó was the port most important exchange in Yucatan.